camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 Note that pagination is enforced for all listed `search` endpoints.
 Ensure you obtain all relevant pages.
 :::

 To retrieve the actual file `content`, iterate over the response and fetch it via `GET api/beta/files/:id`.
-You can parse the XML of the diagram for the `zeebe:taskDefinition` tag to retrieve all job worker types.
-Having a registry of job worker classes mapped to the types, you are then able to deploy these workers together with the process if you like.
+Parse the XML of the diagram for the `zeebe:taskDefinition` tag to retrieve job worker types.
+Utilizing a job worker registry mapping, deploy these workers along with the process if required.

 If you are running Connectors in your process or application, you need to deploy the runtimes as well.
-By parsing the process XML for the binding of `zeebe:taskDefinition`, you can identify all the runtimes (next to job workers) you need to deploy along your process.
+Parse the process XML for `zeebe:taskDefinition` bindings to identify the necessary runtimes (in addition to job workers).
 To learn how to deploy Connector runtimes, read more [here](https://docs.camunda.io/docs/next/self-managed/connectors-deployment/install-and-start/) for self-managed, or [here](https://docs.camunda.io/docs/next/components/connectors/custom-built-connectors/connector-sdk/#runtime-environments) for SaaS.

-You can use the `zbctl` CLI to deploy the resources in this pipeline step, which works both for a SaaS or self-managed cluster, or use the Java or Go client, or any of the community-maintained clients.
+Deploy resources in this pipeline step using the [`zbctl` CLI](/apis-tools/cli-client), compatible with both SaaS and self-managed clusters.
+Alternatively, utilize the Java or Go client library or any community-built alternatives.

 #### Add environment variables via secrets